 Lines to the waterbuses can be very long and sometimes you won’t be able to board the first boat but will have to wait for the next one instead.
 If the particular vaporetto you need runs infrequently, it can ruin your travel plans.

 This almost happened to me when I wanted to go from Murano to Burano Island.
-The first option to skip the vaporetto line is taking a walk instead.
+The first option to skip the Vaporetto line is taking a walk instead.
 It works quite well on the main island of Venice.
-The second way to skip the lines in Venice is trying to use less busy stops or stay in Lido Island and take your Burano and Murano trips from there.
+The second way to skip the lines in Venice is to try to use less busy stops or stay on Lido Island and take your Burano and Murano trips from there.